 Are food cravings & addictions ruling you?
 Listen to this free cravings webinar: Cravings Webinar

-All these habits are pretty obvious and simple to start.
+All these healthy habits are pretty obvious and simple to start.
 The trick is doing them long enough so they are an established part of your routine.
 This will take time and attention.

-To help you with this, check out the 2 5 30 Online Courses in which you can learn new habits and balance out your body.
+To help you with this, check out the 2 5 30 Online Courses in which you can learn new healthy habits and balance out your body.
 They are focused on alkalizing your body permanently and also applying food combining principles.
 There will not a single bit of sugar in any of the healthy recipes.

 Get more super healthy tasty vegan gluten-free recipes and useful lifestyle tips sent to you once a week, subscribe to the newsletter.